sozo-design/github-actions-sonassi-openvpn-connection/README.md

 Replace `<file_name>` with the name of the file you want to encode.
 The encoded output will be saved in `output.txt`.

 Remember to replace `<file_name>` with the actual name of the file you want to encode.

+The optional `Upload VPN logs` step allows you to see logs from the OpenVPN process and debug where needed.

 For more information on how to use this action, please refer to the [GitHub Action documentation](https://docs.github.com/actions).